uses 🖥️

 MacBook Pro M2 14" (2023)

-Quite possibly the biggest splurge of my life, but man this thing rules.
+Quite possibly the biggest splurge of my life, but man, this thing rules.
 My last two laptops were a 2015 Dell XPS and a 2010 MacBook Pro, two great machines.
-I eventually threw Linux Mint on both of them as Windows and MacOS are unusable on older machines, MacOS to a lesser extent.
+I eventually threw Linux Mint on both of them, as Windows and macOS are unusable on older machines, macOS to a lesser extent.
 I also prefer Linux from a development perspective.
-But eventually I stopped using both of these machine as their internals couldn't even keep up with modern Linux.
-I'd been wanting a new MBP for a few years as I'm interested in learning iOS development but could never justify it.
+But eventually, I stopped using both of these machines, as their internals couldn't even keep up with modern Linux.
+I'd been wanting a new MBP for a few years, as I'm interested in learning iOS development but could never justify it.

 macOS Sonoma 512 GB 16 GB